Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Results

-Within our framework the effect of the bias gets encapsulated within the auxiliary fields through the self-consistency.
-The electrons respond to the local auxiliary field patterns and, as a result, sense the bias through them.
-For the unbiased open system the charge field $\phi$ vanishes throughout the system, whereas the spin field $M$ attains a uniform value ($\leq 1$) on all sites, except for the edge sites where is remains small ($< 10\%$ of bulk value).
-Also, due to the antiferromagnetic nature of the ground state the $M$'s alternate from site to site for all values of $U$ and $V$.
+Within our framework the effect of the bias gets encoded in the auxiliary fields through the self-consistency.
+The electrons respond to the auxiliary field patterns and sense the bias through them.
+For the unbiased open system the charge field $\phi$ vanishes throughout the system, whereas the spin field magnitude is uniform ($\leq 1$) on all sites, except for the edge sites.
+We have checked that the spin field alternates from site to site even at finite $V$.

-If the bias is applied symmetrically, i.e. $\mu_{L} = -\mu_{R}$ condition is satisfied, then the auxiliary fields must remain antisymmetric with respect to the center of the system for all values of $V$.
-The bias dependence of the $\phi$ field and the $|M|$ field has been plotted for a typical value of $U$ in FIG. \ref{op}.
-We can notice that till $V_{c}$ the effect of the bias remains confined to the edges.
-Beyond $V_{c}$ the auxiliary fields throughout the system get significantly renormalised due to the bias.
+If the bias is applied symmetrically, i.e. $\mu_{L}+\mu_{R} = 2\mu$ condition is satisfied, then the auxiliary fields must have a specific symmetry: the charge field $\phi_i$ is antisymmetric with respect to the center of the system, while $\vert {\vec M}_i \vert$ is symmetric.
+Fig.8(a) and 8(b) (open circles) show the bias dependence of the $\phi$ and the $|M|$ fields in the pre-breakdown regime at $U = 6t$.
+Till close to $V_{c}$ the effect of the bias remains confined to the edges.
+In this regime, we obtain a ``mean profile'' for the auxiliary fields by fitting them with the trial functions:

-Additionally, the fields support a modulation which rides on top of a finite mean value for the $\phi$ field, whereas the $M$ field has modulations over zero mean value.
-The modulation in the $\phi$ field is more pronounced, and in order to analyse the mode content of it we subtract out the mean value and then fourier analyse the modulating field $\tilde{\phi}(x)$.
-The mean $\phi$ field $\bar{\phi}$ falls linearly through the system and since it is antisymmetric across the system, hence it can be characterised just by its value at the left edge $\bar{\phi}_{L}$.
-They are related by the expression $\bar{\phi}\left(x, U, V\right) = \bar{\phi}_{L}\left(U, V\right)\left(1 - \frac{2x}{L_{x}}\right)$, where $L_{x}$ is the longitudinal size of the system.